Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Introduction

 \end{itemize}

-However, the fact remains that any truncation of the SDEs can only be considered sensible only if it is consistently able to reproduce the experimental observations pertaining QCD and hadron physics.
-The well-know Maris-Tandy (MT) model~\cite{Maris:1999nt} achieves that goal quite successfully, especially to study low lying mesons such as pions and $\rho$.
-In conjunction with the bare vertex and gluon propagator in the Landau gauge, it uses an ans${\rm \ddot{a}}$tze for the effective coupling which is constrained by perturbation theory in the ultraviolet region.
-The chiral quark condensate dictates the strength of its kernel in the infrared.
-Note that the chiral symmetry breaking pattern of the pseudoscalar meson sector is governed by the relationship between the gap equation and the Bethe-Salpeter kernel, supplied by the axial vector Ward-Green-Takahashi identity~\cite{Qin:2014vya}.
+However, the fact remains that any truncation of the SDEs can only be considered sensible if it is consistently able to reproduce the experimental observations pertaining to QCD and hadron physics.
+The leading-order symmetry-preserving rainbow-ladder (RL) truncation achieves that goal quite successfully when studying low lying mesons and baryons~\cite{Chang:2011vu,Eichmann:2016yit,Eichmann:2016hgl}.
+For instance, since the dynamical chiral symmetry breaking (DCSB) pattern of the pseudoscalar meson sector is governed by a close relationship between the gap equation and the Bethe-Salpeter kernel, supplied by the axial vector Ward-Green-Fradkin-Takahashi identity (WGFTI)~\cite{Qin:2014vya}, it is not a surprise that the RL truncation provides an excellent description of these mesons.